Nature Printing With Latifat Apatira

-In this three-part seminar, learn the art of nature printing, exploring the history and philosophies that accompany the technique as you go.
+In this two-part workshop, learn the art of nature printing, exploring the history and philosophies that accompany the technique as you go.

 The botanical nature printing process is unassuming and approachable; no previous art experience is necessary to achieve fulfilling results—only a love of plants.
 Capturing the various forms of flora from your own community can be relaxing, meditative, and heart opening.
 By the end of our time together, you’ll not only have several prints of your neighborhood plants and the tools and techniques to continue printing, but also a greater awareness of the botanical world around you.